Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetModuleList.json
          :language: json

-.. function:: GetInstances(BlockHash) -> ?[ContractAddress]
+.. function:: GetInstances(blockHash) -> ?[ContractAddress]

    Get a list of all smart contract instances that existed when the given block was created.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :returns: A list of smart contract addresses
+   :returns: A list of smart contract addresses.
    :rtype: ``[ContractAddress]`` (see JSON schema below)

    .. collapse:: View JSON schema